brian-team/brian2tools/docs_sphinx/developer/exporter_developer.rst

 Other modules
 -------------

-If you want to know more about other scripts included in package ( ``lemsrendering.py``, ``supporting.py``, ``cgmhelper.py``), please read their docstrings or comments included in the code.
+If you want to know more about other scripts included in package ( `~brian2tools.nmlexport.lemsrendering`, `~brian2tools.nmlexport.supporting`, `~brian2tools.nmlexport.cgmhelper`), please read their docstrings or comments included in the code.

 TODO
 ----
 - synapses support;

 First attempt to make synapses export work was made during GSOC period.
 The problem with that feature is related to the fact that NeuroML and brian2 internal synapses implementation differs substantially.
 For instance, in NeuroML there are no predefined rules for connections, but user needs to explicitly define a synapse.
-Moreover, in brian2, for efficiency reasons, postsynaptic spikes are defined by default, which is different from NeuroML approach, where not much attention is paid to simulation speed.
+Moreover, in Brian 2, for efficiency reasons, postsynaptic potentials are normally modeled in the post-synaptic cell (for linearly summating synapses, this is equivalent but much more efficient), whereas in NeuroML they are modeled as part of the synapse (simulation speed is not an issue here).

 - network input support;